How-to-use & the reason behind

 If for example you want to read on project management you can search for it through the search bar or by selecting the category label at the end of every post.
 This allows you to see all posts on that particular subject.

 Each post contains a comprehensive text on a specific subject, technique or theory.
 You can read them stand-alone without the need have read all of the additional information in that precise category.
-New posts will be published on a weekly or twice-a-week basis.
+New posts will be published on a monthly or twice-a-month basis.

 Comments to any posts can be done freely and each post offers links to various social-media platforms to share those elements you liked best.